No question of apology for Rahul Gandhi’s democracy remarks in UK, says Congress chief

 The Lok Sabha and Rajya Sabha were adjourned till 2 pm amid a ruckus.

-Congress President Mallikarjun Kharge on Wednesday said there was no question of an apology from party MP Rahul Gandhi who is being targeted by Bharatiya Janata Party leaders, including senior Cabinet ministers he had made in the United Kingdom last week, PTI reported.
+Congress President Mallikarjun Kharge on Wednesday said there was no question of an apology from party MP Rahul Gandhi, who is being targeted by Bharatiya Janata Party leaders, including senior Cabinet ministers, in connection with remarks he had made in the United Kingdom last week, PTI reported.

 At an event in London, Gandhi said that India was facing an attack on the basic structure of its democracy and a “full-scale assault” on the institutions of the country.